prachiheda/prachiblogs/content/posts/cities-ambition.md

 # Cities and Ambition

 [Cities and Ambition](https://paulgraham.com/cities.html), written in 2008, highlights how various cities prioritize types of ambition.
+He explores the idea that cities send subtle messages about what you should care about.
+Those messages, whether through overheard conversations or embedded in daily life, shape what people strive for.
 At a high level, here are some pairings that are discussed:

 - New York -> Make more money
 - Cambridge -> Be smarter